rifsxd/blazefetch/README.md

 ```

 # Usage
-Run `blazefetch` with `-d` or `--daemon`  flag to initialize the daemon process once then run `blazefetch` again to get the fetch info working, if you kill the balze daemon then blazefetch wont work.
+Run `blazefetch` with `-d` or `--daemon`  flag to initialize the daemon process once then run `blazefetch` again to get the fetch info working, if you kill the blaze daemon then blazefetch wont work.
 Also `-v` or `--version` to get version info.

 # License
 Blazefetch is licensed under the MIT license.